netdata/learn/docs/cloud/visualize/overview.md

 ### Nodes

 Click on **X Nodes** to display a dropdown of nodes contributing to that composite chart.
 Each line displays a hostname to help you identify which nodes contribute to a chart.
+You can also use this component to filter nodes directly on the chart.

 If one or more nodes can't contribute to a given chart, the definition bar shows a warning symbol plus the number of affected nodes, then lists them in the dropdown along with the associated error.
 Nodes might return errors because of